Axect/Peroxide/paper/paper.md

 # Research impact statement

-Peroxide has been publicly available on crates.io since 2018 and has accumulated over 1,050,000 total downloads (as reported by crates.io) and 677 GitHub stars.
+Peroxide has been on crates.io since 2018, with over 1,100,000 downloads and 700 GitHub stars.
-Independent researchers have adopted Peroxide in peer-reviewed work: @comitini2025 used Peroxide's Gauss-Kronrod quadrature as the numerical integration backend for their QCD screened massive expansion calculations, and @steuteville2024 identified Peroxide as one of the three most widely used Rust ODE solver packages in a survey conducted at the U.S. National Renewable Energy Laboratory.
+Independent researchers have adopted Peroxide in peer-reviewed work: @comitini2025 used its Gauss-Kronrod quadrature for QCD screened massive expansion calculations, and @steuteville2024 identified Peroxide as one of the three most widely used Rust ODE solver packages in a survey conducted at the U.S. National Renewable Energy Laboratory.
-The author's own research has also relied on Peroxide: @neural_hamilton employed its implicit Gauss-Legendre ODE solver for symplectic reference solutions, @hyperboliclr used it for dataset generation, and @jho2026 used its Gauss-Kronrod quadrature (G7K15R) and cubic Hermite spline interpolation for primordial black hole axion spectral computations.
+The author's own work has used Peroxide's implicit Gauss-Legendre ODE solver for symplectic reference solutions [@neural_hamilton], for dataset generation [@hyperboliclr], and for primordial black hole axion spectra via Gauss-Kronrod quadrature and cubic Hermite splines [@jho2026].
 The Zenodo archive [@peroxide] ensures long-term citability and reproducibility.

 # Validation

-We maintain a test suite of 26 test modules.
-The AD module alone contains 115 unit tests verifying `Jet<N>` at orders $N = 1$ through $10$ against symbolic reference values.
+We maintain a test suite of 26 modules; the AD module alone has 115 unit tests verifying `Jet<N>` at orders $N = 1$ through $10$ against symbolic reference values.
-Across all tested functions and derivative orders, `Jet<N>` achieves relative errors at the level of machine epsilon ($\sim 10^{-15}$); in contrast, central finite-difference approximations degrade to relative errors exceeding $10^{0}$ by order four due to the fundamental tension between truncation error $O(h^p)$ and cancellation error $O(\varepsilon_{\mathrm{mach}} / h^k)$ [@press2007].
+`Jet<N>` achieves machine-epsilon relative errors ($\sim 10^{-15}$) across all tested orders, while central finite differences degrade to $O(1)$ by order four due to the truncation/cancellation trade-off [@press2007].
-ODE integrators are tested against problems with known analytic solutions.
-Continuous integration runs via GitHub Actions on every push.
+ODE integrators are tested against analytic solutions, with continuous integration on every push via GitHub Actions.
-The repository provides 41 standalone examples, and API documentation with KaTeX-rendered mathematics is published on [docs.rs/peroxide](https://docs.rs/peroxide).
+The repository provides 41 standalone examples; API documentation (with KaTeX-rendered mathematics) is published on [docs.rs/peroxide](https://docs.rs/peroxide).
-Community guidelines and contribution instructions are available in the repository's `CONTRIBUTING.md`.
+Community guidelines are available in `CONTRIBUTING.md`.

 # Limitations